 With nearly half of the UK currently borrowing money to make ends meet, it’s no secret that the cost of living crisis is putting immense pressure on people, and it’s going to get worse before it gets better.

-I recently had a chance to chat with Clare Seal, Founder of The Financial Wellbeing Forum, author of Five Steps to Financial Wellbeing, and Glamour Magazine’s Money Matters columnist.
+We recently had a chance to chat with Clare Seal, Founder of The Financial Wellbeing Forum, author of Five Steps to Financial Wellbeing, and Glamour Magazine’s Money Matters columnist.
 Clare is uniquely posed to talk about these things, she’s been incredibly honest about her own struggles with debt, with her Instagram account @myfrugalyear now at over 85k followers.

 We had a great chat about the effect of financial struggles on mental health, productivity, and what People teams can actually do to help.

-Molly: There’s a really startling statistic that only 24% of employees think that their employer cares about their financial wellbeing, but 62% think that they should care.
+handle: There’s a really startling statistic that only 24% of employees think that their employer cares about their financial wellbeing, but 62% think that they should care.
 Why do you think the gap between these two stats is so large?

 Clare: There’s definitely tension in the relationship with your employer around money.
 The cost of living is rising so much, so many people are working really hard, but also struggling to make ends meet.
 In these circumstances it’s tough for people to believe that their employer actually cares about their financial wellbeing, or will do things to help them improve it.

-Molly: What are some of the mental health impacts on people dealing with financial stress?
+handle: What are some of the mental health impacts on people dealing with financial stress?

 Clare: It impacts all areas of your life - increased anxiety, low mood, no motivation.
 I know from personal experience that if people are trying to work and they’re getting calls from their bank at the same time, it’s impossible for them to concentrate on anything else.
 Also if you feel like you’re not being paid enough, it’s really difficult to feel any motivation, and it leads to resentment and ill feeling.